Toreno96/movie-database/README.md

     - Should allow filtering comments by associated movie, by passing its ID ✓✓.

 5. GET /top:
-    - Should return top movies already present in the database ranking based on a number of comments added to the movie (as in the example) in the specified date range.
-The response should include the ID of the movie, position in rank and total number of comments (in the specified date range).
+    - Should return top movies already present in the database ✓ ranking based on a number of comments added to the movie (as in the example) ✓ in the specified date range ✓.
+The response should include the ID of the movie ✓, position in rank ✓ and total number of comments (in the specified date range) ✓.
-    - Movies with the same number of comments should have the same position in the ranking.
+    - Movies with the same number of comments should have the same position in the ranking ✓.
-    - Should require specifying a date range for which statistics should be generated.
+    - Should require specifying a date range for which statistics should be generated ✓.

 ## Example response